 for music synthesizers.

-an old organ would be to control the base frequency at which a sequencer is running.
-I am forever having to abandon whatever chord I am playing to reach up and tap the keyboard controlling the sequencer.
-On the other hand, I am quite capable of playing the organ pedal board, but don't because the sequencer is running my bass line.
+Elsewhere, Ken has said the best use he can think of for a set of pedals on an old organ would be to control the base frequency at which a sequencer is running.
+He is forever having to abandon whatever chord he is playing to reach up and tap the keyboard controlling the sequencer.
+On the other hand, he is quite capable of playing the organ pedal board, but don't because the sequencer is running his bass line.

 This module can be used for both of the above purposes, and any other that requires a keyboard of around one octave range.

 Connect the output to a VCO or similar voltage controlled device.
 Hitting a key/pedal will push the output to that voltage, and supply a gate pulse for as long as the key is held.
 It's behavior is very much like any of the older monophonic keyboards.
 If you have set it up with a calculator style keypad, try connecting the output to a VCA.
 That will give you a push-button volume control.
 If you are running a sequencer or wavetable that has voltage controlled selection of sequence length, waveform or whatever, you would have push-button control of that function.